 The murder of Bronia Armstrong in Brisbane in 1947 turned into a double tragedy when Reginald Brown hanged himself in Boggo Road’s F Wing just a few days after being found guilty of the crime.
-The authors of the new book Lingering Doubts (Deb Drummond and Janice Teunis) took another look at the case and discovered serious discrepancies that suggest there are - as the title suggests - lingering doubts about the verdict.
+The authors of the book Lingering Doubts (Deb Drummond and Janice Teunis) took another look at the case and discovered serious discrepancies that suggest there are - as the title suggests - lingering doubts about the verdict.

 My cousin, Janice, was equally disturbed by glaring anomalies and, at her prompting, our partnership was formed.
 We began the long and arduous research that produced this book.
 In fact each injustice uncovered, made not writing Lingering Doubts, no longer an option.